el634dev/Git-Team-Workflow/README.md

 In the course of a team project you are likely to apply the steps outlined here several times.
 You should follow this process on real team projects.
-Over time, this will make your team more productive while working in parallel.
+Over time, this will make your team more productive while working in parallel together.

 ## Additional Resources